chart-sg/node-red-task-package/TASK_PACKAGE_DESIGN.md

 ```

 ### Security Bypass
-When `keycloak_url` is not configured, the security layer is completely bypassed for development/testing scenarios.
+When `oidc_url` is not configured, the security layer is completely bypassed for development/testing scenarios.

 ## Implementation Notes